Embroidered States Artwork

-Capture memories of places near and dear by stitching the outlines of states.
+Capture memories of places near and dear by stitching the outlines of states in this handmade Christmas gift.
 Choose places your recipient has lived or favorite destinations.
 Mark special locations with felt hearts.

 Print state outlines on paper, and poke holes for stitches.
 Use a backstitch to make the outline, glue on felt hearts, and frame.